Student Code of Conduct

 Crime Awareness and Campus Security Act

-Staff, faculty and students of Forsyth Tech are encouraged to report all criminal actions and other related emergencies to the Campus Police, located in the Carolina Annex, Main Campus.
+Staff, faculty and students of Forsyth Tech are encouraged to report all criminal actions and other related emergencies to the Campus Police, located in the Forsyth Building, Main Campus.

-Reporting an Emergency In the event of an emergency on Main or West Campus, Forsyth Tech Campus Police shall be contacted by dialing 7911 from a campus phone or 336.734.7911 or 911 from a cell phone.
+In the event of an emergency on , Forsyth Tech Campus Police shall be contacted by dialing 7911 from a campus phone or 336.734.7911 or 911 from a cell phone.
 In the event of an emergency at an off-campus site, the police in the local jurisdiction should be contacted by dialing 911.
-Once 911 has been called, the reporting party shall then contact the onsite security officer at the numbers referenced below.
-The on-site security officer will be responsible for notifying the Forsyth Tech Campus Police Department.
+Once 911 has been called, the reporting party shall then contact Forsyth Tech Campus Police

 Emergency -ext.
 7911 (Main & West Campus Only) or 911; From a cell phone: 336.734.7911 or 911 Off-site campuses: Call 911 and contact on-site security.

 Upon receipt of a call, a Campus Police officer is assigned to respond.
 The call is documented if, necessary, investigated and processed by the investigating officer.
 If necessary, or where appropriate, an outside agency such as the Winston-Salem Police Department may be contacted for assistance.
-Other staff of the College, such as the Vice President of Student Success Services, may also become involved where appropriate.
+Other staff of the College, such as the Conduct Officer and the Vice-President of Student Success Services, may also become involved where appropriate.

 All complaints are reviewed and, where appropriate, action is taken by the Chief of Police.
 Further review and action may occur up through the chain of command, including the President and Board of Trustees.

-A sworn Campus Police officer is on duty at all times when regular classes are in session.
+A sworn Campus Police officer is always on duty when regular classes are in session.

 Forgery and Related Offenses